-- 1. As from 1 January 2015 the employee who has reached the state pension age minus 10 years and who has an employment agreement of 0.4 FTE or more and 5 consecutive years of employment in higher professional education, at a moment of his own discretion (unless the organisation's interest should dictate otherwise), may determine - to reduce his working hours in recognizable part-days by a fixed percentage to a maximum of 20% of the annual assignment agreed upon - for a period of a maximum of 5 years. - 2.
+- 1. As from 1 January 2015 the employee who has reached the state pension age minus 10 years and who has an employment agreement of 0.4 FTE or more and 5 consecutive years of employment at a university of applied sciences as meant in this CA, at a moment of his own discretion (unless the organization's interest should dictate otherwise), may determine - to reduce his working hours in recognizable part-days by a fixed percentage to a maximum of 20% of the annual assignment agreed upon - for a period of a maximum of 5 years. - 2.
 The employee undertakes, in writing, to leave employment after the maximum period of 5 years referred to in paragraph 1 for the number of hours equal to the reduction of working hours. - 3.
-The employee will pay a contribution on the monthly salary in relation to the reduction of working hours referred to in paragraph 1 amounting to: - 45% in the period between 10 and 5 years before the state pension age - 25% in the period between 5 and 0 years before the state pension age - 4.
+The employee will pay a contribution on the monthly salary in relation to the reduction of working hours referred to in paragraph 1 amounting to: - \bullet 45% in the period between 10 and 5 years before the state pension age - 25% in the period between 5 and 0 years before the state pension age - 4.
 Contrary to the percentages referred to in paragraph 3, the employee in scales 1 up to and including 7 is subject to a contribution on the monthly salary amounting to: - 35% in the period between 10 and 5 years before the state pension age - 20% in the period between 5 and 0 years before the state pension age - 5.
-During illness in the second year of illness the percentage of the employee's contribution will be reduced to zero - 6.
+During illness in the second year of illness the percentage of the employee's contribution will be reduced to zero. - 6.
 A reduction in working hours as referred to in paragraphs 2 and 3 will not be considered as a reduction in working hours for the calculation of benefits and allowances pursuant to other decisions.
-All claims related to the monthly salary and the full-time equivalent will in that case be calculated on the basis of the monthly salary that the employee would have received if he had not made use of the scheme.

-- 7. The employee who makes use of the Reduction of Working Hours for Older Staff scheme will not be entitled to the sustainable employability hours under article M-1-e. - 8.
-The employee who makes use of the Reduction of Working Hours for Older Staff scheme will not be permitted to generate new income from work or business during the number of hours by which the agreed annual assignment has been reduced.
+All claims related to the monthly salary and the full-time equivalent will in that case be calculated on the basis of the monthly salary that the employee would have received if he had not made use of the scheme. - 7.
+The employee who makes use of the Reduction of Working Hours for Older Staff scheme will not be entitled to the sustainable employability hours under article M-1-e. - 8.
+The employee who makes use of the Reduction of Working Hours for Older Staff scheme will not be permitted to generate new income from work or business during the number of hours by which the agreed annual assignment has been reduced. - 9.
+The employee accrues leave on the basis of working hours minus the reduction in working hours under the Reduction of Working Hours for Older Staff scheme.